cceh/suffix-tree/README.rst

 - works with any Python iterable, not just strings, if the items are hashable,
 - is a generalized suffix tree for sets of iterables,
 - uses Ukkonen's algorithm to build the tree in linear time,
+- does constant-time Lowest Common Ancestor retrieval,
-- can convert the tree to .dot if the items convert to strings,
+- outputs the tree as GraphViz .dot file.

 This implementation follows [Gusfield1997]_ Chapter 6, with some differences: